- Tips for Choosing Flooring With Oak Cabinets

 Schedule an In-Home Appointment With 50 Floor

 Our team at 50 Floor would be happy to help you decide what flooring goes well with your oak cabinets.
 When you set up an appointment with us, we bring flooring samples to your house.
-You can hold a specific flooring material and color up to your oak cabinets to see how it pairs together.
-If you’re ready to get new flooring that matches your oak kitchen cabinets, schedule an appointment with us today.
+You can hold a specific flooring material and color up to your oak cabinets to see how it pairs together with your color scheme.
+If you're ready to get new flooring that matches your oak kitchen cabinets, schedule an appointment with us today.